 The Silicon Valley Japan Platform (SVJP) is a new initiative of the U.S.-Japan Council and the Japan-based Rebuild Japan Initiative Foundation (RJIF).
 The SVJP’s mission is to broaden and deepen the scope of ties between Silicon Valley and Japan through a variety of programs.

-The project will construct a diversified and effective platform of bilateral collaboration, by organizing focused conferences and specialized seminars on entrepreneurship and innovation (in such areas as “fin-tech”—new financial technology—and “med tech”—medical technology—and “trans-tech”, new transportation technology); by connecting Japanese businesses and technologies with seminal Silicon Valley institutions; by expanding Japanese access to top-tier Silicon Valley networks; by fostering joint research and development in core fields such as the bio-medical sciences, health care, transportation, retail, and design—areas of Japanese comparative advantage; by bolding expanding media coverage of Silicon Valley in Japan; and by hosting official visits to Silicon Valley by influential Japanese leaders from business, government, academics, and the media.
+The project constructs a diversified and effective platform of bilateral collaboration, by organizing focused conferences and specialized seminars on entrepreneurship and innovation (in such areas as “fin-tech”—new financial technology—and “med tech”—medical technology—and “trans-tech”, new transportation technology); by connecting Japanese businesses and technologies with seminal Silicon Valley institutions; by expanding Japanese access to top-tier Silicon Valley networks; by fostering joint research and development in core fields such as the bio-medical sciences, health care, transportation, retail, and design—areas of Japanese comparative advantage; by expanding media coverage of Silicon Valley in Japan; and by hosting official visits to Silicon Valley by influential Japanese leaders from business, government, academics, and the media.

 Scenes from past USJC events discussing innovation and entrepreneurship